A Giant-Step Baby-Step Classifier For Scalable and Real-Time Anomaly Detection In Industrial Control Systems and Water Treatment Systems: Extending Detection Capabilities

 The example test dataset in TABLE~\ref{table: switch_swtest} shows the test sensor readings and its diff.
 The empirical not-anomaly probability (1-PrAnom) for LIT101Diff is 0.4, since the diffs are the same.
 The fourth test index with LIT101Diff has sliding window product, SWProduct = 0.064.
 The verification check therefore is $0.072\leq SWProduct \leq 0.096$?
 Which in our example (SWProduct = 0.064) returns the \textit{False} condition, and anomaly is flagged by the detector.
 For the experiments in Section~\ref{sec:experiments}, the SWaT normal dataset is used for training through use of its sensor values across its linearized group states (see Fig.~\ref{fig:evolution}) --- for sliding window sizes 5, 10, 25, 50 and 100.
 For example, a sliding window of size 100 implies that 100 consecutive sensor readings for the given state at one second resolution were trained, and the SWProduct min, max values were the output of that training.
 This was tested against the SWaT attack dataset.
 Different window sizes are used to capture anomalies across different time ranges and provide different detection sensitivity depending on for how long the attack lasted.
 The extended detection training methods are provided in Algorithm~\ref{alg:extendedTraining}.
 The FindMinMaxProduct function at line 49 is used to find the min and max sliding window product bounds for different window lengths and each switchboard state in LSG (derived from training dataset).

 For testing the extended algorithm, a similar sequence of steps is used but with the testing dataset.
 The sensor values used here are the attack dataset readings for giant-step and its diff for baby-step.
 To find the test sensor value anomaly probability, a binary search is carried out on the corresponding $sortedSenList$ (this is the $LSG$ values sorted in ascending order on frequency, in Algorithm~\ref{alg:extendedTraining}) derived from extended training.
 If $testval$ equals the sorted sensor list value, then PrLeft, PrRight and PrAnom are computed for this $sortedSenListVal$.

-For nearest $sortedSenListVal1<testval<sortedSenListVal2$; on $sortedSenListVal1$, compute its $PrLeft = 1 - PrRight$ and on $sortedSenListVal2$, compute its $PrRight = 1 - PrLeft$.
+For nearest $sortedSenListVal1 testval sortedSenListVal2$; on $sortedSenListVal1$, compute its $PrLeft = 1 - PrRight$ and on $sortedSenListVal2$, compute its $PrRight = 1 - PrLeft$.
 I.e., we include the frequency of the tested value in the probability computation.
 Now that we have the PrLeft and PrRight probabilities for testval, 1 - PrAnom is computed.
 The products are then computed for the sliding window lengths and checked against the min, max extended bounds determined in training.
 An anomaly flag is raised when it is out of bounds.
 Note that sorting and static probabilities were computed once, stored during training and reused later.